himaster/gcp-billing-bot/README.md

    - Configure CPU, memory, and concurrency as needed.
    - Optionally, add any other environment variables your application requires.

+## Cleanup
+Remove any unused resources (such as Cloud Run services or service accounts) to avoid unnecessary charges.
 6. **Deploy:**
    - Click **"Create"** to deploy your Cloud Run service.